 Microsoft Power Bi community provides a gallery having a number of pre-build visuals that deal with updated data of the real world.

-You can get more ideas from this below link:
+You can get more ideas from the below link:

 Advantages of the Power Bi Dashboard